ZillowProjectPlaceholder/Zillow-Regression-Project/README.md

 <a id='section_5'></a>
 ## How to Reproduce

 >1.
-Download data from
+Download data from zillow database in MySQL with Codeup credentials.
 >2.
 Install acquire.py, prepare.py and model.py into your working directory.
 >3.
-Run the jupyter notebook.
+Run a jupyter notebook importing the necessary libraries and functions.
+>4.
+Follow along in report.ipynb or forge your own exploratory path.

 [back to the top](#section_6)